Roche COVID-19 At-Home Test granted FDA Emergency Use Authorization to expand access to rapid self-testing solutions in the United States - NewsBreak

 Roche COVID-19 At-Home Test granted FDA Emergency Use Authorization to expand access to rapid self-testing solutions in the United States

-Get inside Wall Street with StreetInsider Premium.
-Claim your 1-week free trial here.
 Rapid test to support the American public’s fight against the COVID-19 pandemic, with availability to purchase over-the-counter (OTC) at pharmacies and retailers nationwide.
-The COVID-19 At-Home Test uses a simple nasal swab sample to enable...www.streetinsider.com
+The COVID-19 At-Home Test uses a simple nasal swab sample to enable individuals to self-test at home and receive accurate, reliable and quick results in as few as...www.roche.com

 Comments / 0